Mouse Sensitivity Converter & ADS FOV Calculator

 5 fun facts about mouse sensitivity

-eDPI is the quick compare
+eDPI is a quick reference

 Yaw is engine-specific